 This feature enables shoppers to look through images and videos of products in their feed.
 Once they find an item they want to buy, they click on the post, select the dimensions or colour, and then pay without leaving Instagram.

 Shoppable Stories and Stickers

-These stickers can be added on both images and videos, and when a user clicks on them they can see the name, price, and description of the product from your catalog.
+These stickers can be added to both images and videos, and when a user clicks on them they can see the name, price, and description of the product from your catalogue.

 Stickers and stories are an effective tactic as they are interactive, engaging, and important real estate.

 Pinterest has around 322 million active monthly users worldwide, another visually appealing social commerce channel.

 Brands can use Rich Pins to sell products on the platform.
 Rich Pins are an organic format that provides extra up-to-date information on the Pin itself, including price and availability.

 Buyable Pins allow customers to buy products directly on Pinterest without the platform redirecting them somewhere else.